 It is clear from studies which have been made that no type of building is immune from arson attack but some buildings are far more prone to arson attack than others.
-Targets which have been identified as particularly at risk include domestic dwellings, schools (probably the worst hit in most countries), warehouse and storage premises, shops, hotels and restaurants, construction sites, hospitals, farm building, factories.
+Targets which have been identified as particularly at risk include domestic dwellings, schools, cultural historic sites such as churches, warehouse and storage premises, shops, hotels and restaurants, construction sites, hospitals, farm building, factories.
 Vehicles are also greatly at risk from arsonists, especially when a vehicle has been used for other criminal activities.